parasuramivln/PDC-support-web/software-docs/docs/heffte/index.md

 ## General information

 The Highly Efficient FFT for Exascale (HeFFTe) library delivers algorithms for distributed fast-Fourier transforms in on a heterogeneous systems, targeting the upcoming exascale machines.
-For more information visit https://icl-utk-edu.github.io/heffte
+For more information see the [HeFFTe homepage](https://icl-utk-edu.github.io/heffte).

 ## How to use
 You can check available HeFFTe modules using
 ```
 ml spider heffte